 To view the course syllabus handed out in class click HERE

-- How does the political process shape historical development?
+- How does the political process influence history?

-- How do the actions of individuals shape a larger society?
+- How do the actions of individuals shape society?

 - Industrialization and Immigration: Progress at Home and Imperialism Abroad